(Continuing on the section on Raqs Sharqi in Egyptian Cinema and TV (1970s and Early 1980s)

-In a raqs sharqi TV performance from the 70s called Raks Nelly (PrinceKayammer, 2013), it is possible to appreciate many of her intricate hip layerings, fast spins and innovative movements and travelling steps, such as gliding across the stage with tiny steps and hip shimmies, ‘her famous “shuffle” (choo choo) shimmy on demi pointe’ (Evanoff, 2012, para.
+In a Raqs sharqi TV performance from the 70s called Raks Nelly (PrinceKayammer, 2013), it is possible to appreciate many of her intricate hip layerings, fast spins and innovative movements and traveling steps, such as gliding across the stage with tiny steps and hip shimmies, ‘her famous “shuffle” (choo choo) shimmy on demi pointe’ (Evanoff, 2012, para.
 9).

 Outward Vertical Hip Figures of Eight